Correcting misinformation on social media with a large language model: Discussion

-We propose \oursystem, which augments existing powerful LLMs (here, it is GPT-4) with the capabilities of addressing images, accessing up-to-date knowledge, and finding accurate references, and 13 dimensions of misinformation correction quality.
-Evaluation by fact-checking experts demonstrates the high quality of \oursystem's automatically generated responses to social media posts that potentially are misinformation.
+We propose \oursystem, which augments existing powerful LLMs (here, it is GPT-4) with the capabilities of addressing images, accessing up-to-date knowledge, and finding accurate references, as well as 13 dimensions of correction quality.
+Evaluation by fact-checking experts demonstrates the high quality of \oursystem-generated responses to social media posts as potential misinformation.
 Results further validate that GPT-4 struggles to effectively respond to visual content but \oursystem~excels (Fig.~\ref{fig:3}a). \oursystem~also exhibits significantly fewer ``hallucinations'' by having fewer errors in identifying and explaining (in)accuracies (Fig.~\ref{fig:2}c,e), generating text that is more factual and relevant to the responded content (Fig.~\ref{fig:2}g-h), and providing more references that are real and relevant to the generated text (Fig.~\ref{fig:2}l-m) than GPT-4.
 Note that addressing LLM 'hallucination' has been a long-standing challenge stressed in many works\cite{augenstein2023factuality,hu2023large}.